szilagyipeter99/embeddedsystems/README.md

 ### Testing an example:

-1. Click on the Espressif logo in VS Code and execute the __New Project Wizard__ command
+1. Click the Espressif logo in VS Code and execute the __New Project Wizard__ command

 2. Change the default name and path of the project as needed